Peeragogy/Peeragogy.github.io/introduction.md

 the _Handbook_ is not perfect.
 You're welcome to add to the list!
 These are places where you can jump in to get involved.
-We believe that airing our dirty laundry up front will give you a good idea of the issues and challenges we face putting peeragogy in action.
+We believe that airing our dirty laundry up front will give you a good idea of the issues and challenges we face putting peeragogy into action.
 If you're not intrigued by this sort of challenge, you may be best served by choosing a different adventure.